 Children with an Education, Health and Care Plan will also have an APDR as above which links closely to their EHCP.
 Education, Health, and Care Plans are also reviewed annually (or 6 monthly for children under 5).
 Reviews involve class teachers, parents, professionals, support staff, SEND Leader and children (as appropriate).
 If it is not appropriate for children to attend the meeting their views will be collected in the best ways for them, this maybe through drawings, collage, conversations with adults, film clippings, school books etc. Education, Health, and Care Plan review meetings can also be called by anyone involved with the child at a time earlier than required, this is often called 'An Emergency Annual Review'.
-All paperwork for any EHCP annual review is completed by the SEND Leader or Teacher of the Infant Assessment Unit and submitted to the Statutory Assessment Team for updating.
+All paperwork for any EHCP annual review is completed by the SEND Leader submitted to the Statutory Assessment Team for updating.